 Three Ways to Add Textures to Vintage Logos & Type Designs by SpoonGraphics

 Your logo basically defines a brand.
+What shapes or symbols for logos you choose will create your brand persona.
 It helps promote it in multiple formats and at various platforms.
 Therefore, it has to be flawless.

 Sensory Imagery for Design by Aradhna Krishna

-Many of the iconic logos are based on typography.
-Many international brands have received wider public appreciation for their typographic logos.
+Many of the iconic logos are letter based.
+Many international brands have received wider public appreciation for their typographic or alphabet letter logos.
 Some of those notable logos include: Coca Cola, Baskin Robins, Facebook, FedEx, etc. Goes without saying, that learning to work with type could be extremely beneficial for a logo designer.

 Thinking with Type: A Critical Guide for Designers, Writers, Editors, & Studentsby Ellen Lupton